ropensci-archive/tl/README.md

 tl::create_page(base::system.file)
 ```

 Want to submit your new page to the `tl` package?
-Use the `submit_page` function to get instructions on how to add your help page to `tl`
+Use the `submit_page` function to get instructions on how to add your help page to `tl`.

 ``` r
 tl::submit_page(base::system.file)